bushku/APCSP_1/_posts/2022-09-27-ProgramDesignandDevelopment.md

 ---

 ## How is a Program Developed?
- 1. starts with an idea
+    - starts with an idea
     - developed with a specific purpose in mind
     - developers follow specific steps and stick to plan
     - sometimes development is more exploratory than anything, and steps are dictated by what happens (both good & bad)
-       a) Think about early AI projects, like personal assistants
-    - developers start investigating the problem/purpose and reflect
+## Developers start investigating the problem/purpose and reflect
-       a) Investigation - important step in process
+        - Investigation - important step in process
-       b) Developers must:
-        - determine requirements of program
-        - understand constraints
-        - understand user concerns & interests
+        - Developers must determine requirements of program, understand constraints, and understand user concerns & interests
-       c) How developers investigate:
+## How developers investigate:
         - surveys
         - user testing
         - interviews